rimpey/PHP-Mailer/README.md

        https://github.com/PHPMailer/PHPMailer

 Here you are instructed to:
-       (a) go into the c:\Program Files(x86)\IIS Express\PHP\v5.3\php.ini file and uncomment the line: include_path = ".;c:\php\includes"
+       (1) go into the c:\Program Files(x86)\IIS Express\PHP\v5.3\php.ini file and uncomment the line:
+               include_path = ".;c:\php\includes"
-       (b) create the directory c:\php\includes
+       (2) create the directory c:\php\includes
-       (c) copy files provided in this GitHub account into the includes directory, reference installation and loading where you are directed to the PHPMailer files to download and copy into your includes directory (d) follow example on front page of ReadMe file for PHPMailer to configure gmail SMTP settings so you can send
+       (3) copy files provided in this GitHub account into the includes directory, reference installation and loading where you are directed to the PHPMailer files to download and copy into your includes directory (4) follow example on front page of ReadMe file for PHPMailer to configure gmail SMTP settings so you can send
                emails
-       (e) make sure you place line of code at the top of your .php file require 'PHPMailerAutoload.php';
+       (5) make sure you place line of code at the top of your .php file require 'PHPMailerAutoload.php';

 ##(3) How to use Gmail as a Mail Server